Call for Abstract

-- Track 12-5Biomaterials in Tissue Engineering
+- Track 12-1Use of Nanoparticles in Tissue Engineering and Regenerative Medicine

-- Track 13-3Liquid crystals
+- Track 13-1Inorganic Nanomaterials

-- Track 13-6Green chemistry
+- Track 13-2Nano chemistry

 Optics and Lasers in Engineering aims to provide an international forum for the interchange of information on the development and application of optical techniques and laser technology in engineering.
 Emphasis is placed on contributions dealing with the practical use of methods and devices, the evaluation of results and developments and enhancement of solutions and new theoretical foundations for experimental methods.

 Nano devices are critical enablers that will allow mankind to exploit the ultimate technological capabilities of electronic, magnetic, mechanical, and biological systems.
-Nano sensors are chemical or mechanical sensors that can be used to detect the presence of chemical species and nanoparticles, or monitor physical parameters such as temperature, on the nanoscale.
+Nano sensors are chemical or mechanical sensors that can be used to detect the presence of chemical species and nanoparticles or monitor physical parameters such as temperature, on the nanoscale.

 - Track 15-2Applications of Nanodevices, Nanoelectronics, and Nano sensors